ebraj/Accident-Detection-Web-App/README.md

-# CNN-based Vehicle Collision Detection and Emergency Response System
+# CNN based Accident Detection and Emergency Response System

 A system that will continuously monitor for the accident through the CCTV installed and notify the concerned authorities for the instant rescue.